bootstrap-vue/bootstrap-vue/src/components/avatar/README.md

 Use the `aria-label` prop to provide an accessible, screen reader friendly, label for your avatar.

-While the `click` event is emitted regardless if the `button`, `href`, or `to` props are set, it is hihgly recommended to use the `button`prop when the click event should trigger an action (or use the `to` or `href` props when changing routes or changing URLs) for accessibilitiy reasons.
+While the `click` event is emitted regardless if the `button`, `href`, or `to` props are set, it is highly recommended to use the `button` prop when the click event should trigger an action (or use the `to` or `href` props when changing routes or changing URLs) for accessibilitiy reasons.

 ## Implementation notes